Binge watching a series on Netflix, use WhatsApp or listening to Spotify? This is all possible thanks to IT!

 Study tracks

 In the ICT study programme you have ample space to choose a track that suits you.
-In your third year, you choose one of these three study tracks:
+In your third year, you choose one of these two study tracks:

 Software Engineer (SE)